 By Seth Berkman

 Did you know that the treadmill originated as a means of hard labor?
-While some people may still dread the sight of one, thanks to modern technology training on a treadmill has become the best fill-in for going on a walk or a run when you’re faced with unfavorable outdoor conditions or commitments that keep you at home.
-Some people even prefer using a treadmill to training outdoors.
+While some people may still dread the sight of one, thanks to modern technology, training on a treadmill has become the best substitute for going on a walk or a run when outdoor conditions are unfavorable or you have commitments keeping you at home.
+Some people even prefer using a treadmill to training outdoors because it can provide a more-predictable experience.

-After walking and running on 34 treadmills over the past seven years, we’ve concluded that the NordicTrack Commercial 1750 is a dependable, versatile machine that has a soft, bouncy deck but still feels sturdily built.
-It has a large color touchscreen and changes speeds and inclines quickly.
-An optional subscription for on-board workout content provides an extra dose of motivation.
+After walking and running on 37 treadmills over the past eight years, we’ve concluded that the NordicTrack Commercial 1750 is a dependable, versatile machine that most runners will be pleased with.
+It has a large color touchscreen and a cushioned yet supportive deck.
+An optional subscription for onboard workout content provides an extra dose of motivation.

 Everything we recommend